sitegeist/Sitegeist.LostInTranslation/README.md

       # The name of the language dimension.
 Usually needs no modification
       #
       languageDimensionName: 'language'

+      #
+      # When strategy "sync" is selected, this setting defines which languages
+      # to translate to which other languages
+      #
+      # This example would sync and translate all nodes in language "de" to "it" and "en"
+      #
+      # translationMapping:
+      #   de:
+      #     - 'it'
+      #     - 'en'
+      #
+      translationMapping: [ ]
 ```

 If a preset of the language dimension uses a locale identifier that is not compatible with DeepL the deeplLanguage can
 be configured explicitly for this preset via `options.deeplLanguage`.
 If this value is set to null the language will neither
 be used as source nor as target for translations.

 ```
 Neos: